-Now’s the time for grassland farmers to be considering how to maximise returns from grassland next spring – and key to this opportunity is caring for soil over the autumn, ensuring any damage from compaction is repaired before the ground is too wet to benefit.
+Key to maximising returns from grassland next spring is caring for soil over the autumn.
 Independent consultant, Dr George Fisher, gives some timely advice for dairy farmers keen to reap the rewards of quality silage and grazing.

 “It’s a reality that we’re seeing more soil compaction on grassland farms than ever… both from a growth in the use of heavy machinery, and from pressures on grazing with higher stock densities.
 With the milk price where it is, dairy farmers need to be looking for every opportunity to reduce costs, and getting more from home grown forage is one of the easiest routes for most to take,” he says.

 A recent ADAS survey has shown that as much as 70% of the grassland soils in England and Wales show signs of compaction, and some of the latest AHDB Dairy research starts to put a cost on this, saying that yield losses of up to two tonnes/ha can be seen.

 Coupled with poor nitrogen recovery, as up to 40% can be lost, and high water retention delaying spring turnout, compaction can cost in excess of £250/ha in lost sward productivity and utilisation, the AHDB Dairy findings report.

 Increased use of contractors, who will often bring in bigger and heavier machinery to complete silage operations quickly, is believed to be one of the reasons behind this compaction issue.